Skip to content

 Brow lift

 With progressive aging, the eyebrows tend to droop, especially on the lateral portion.
-Brow lifting restores openness and liveliness to the gaze, perfectly harmonizing with the lifting.
+Brow lifting restores openness and liveliness to the gaze, complementing the facelift for a balanced result.

 Rhinoplasty